-Beside helping our clients make smart decisions, we are also responsible for the community and the environment in which we, our private individual and enterprise clients as well as our employees operate.
+Besides helping our clients make smart decisions, we are also responsible for the community and the environment in which we, our retail and business clients as well as our colleagues operate.
 Through our financial intermediary role we have a great influence on the environment our society lives in.
 Hence, we aim to respond to the environmental needs of the society and contribute to the ability of the members of the society to live a full life today as well as tomorrow.
-We are engaged to build a sustainable agriculture supporting young agricultural scientists, who design new procedures and may thus change both the future and the general image of the profession.
+We are engaged to build a sustainable agriculture supporting young agricultural scientists, who design new procedures and may thus change both our future and the general image of the profession.
 The award is intended to financially support those students in pursuing their studies and research who at the same time wish to focus on the long-term, healthy and sustainable development of the agricultural sector.
-Results: 265 participants, 37 awards, from 16 universities.
+Results: 303 participants, 45 awards, from 18 universities.

 Besides its financial activities, K&H Group lays special emphasis on improving the efficiency of its energy use as part of its sustainable operations.
 At the end of 2016 K&H Group successfully obtained certification for its integrated environmental and energy management system, becoming the first Hungarian financial institution to operate audited and certified ISO 14001 and ISO 50001 systems.

-Completed in 2011, K&H's headquarters was the first office building in Central Europe to earn LEED Gold environmental protection certification for the entire project.
-K&H Group reduced its per-capita carbon emissions by 59% between 2015 and 2019.
-In addition, the Group now uses 32% less drinking water, 15% less energy annually, and it produces 9% less waste than in 2015.
-We started selective waste collection in branch network in 2019 (11 branches), compared to the base year of 2015 our paper consumption was 32% less, we generated 62,059 kWh electricity with solar panels 12% more than in the previous year.
+Completed in 2011, K&H's head office was the first office building in Central Europe to earn LEED Gold environmental protection certification for the entire project.
+K&H Group reduced its per-capita carbon emissions by 60% compared to 2015.
+In addition, the Group now uses 33% less drinking water, 21% less energy annually, and it produces 11% less waste ending up in landfills and incinerators than in 2015.

+We started selective waste collection in the branch network in 2019 (11 branches) and in 2020 we continued with further 10 branches, compared to the base year of 2015 our paper consumption was 40% less, we generated 102.000 kWh electricity with solar panels (63% more than in the previous year).
+The large increase in the production of renewable electricity was caused by the fact that a solar park installed on our BCP building started its operation in 2020, and we also installed solar panels in two more of our bank branches.
 Exceeding the 25% CO2 emission cut undertaken by 2020, the group has actually halved its emission.
-This is partly attributable to 22 branches across the country that emit no carbon-dioxide directly.
+This is partly attributable to 25 branches across the country that emit no carbon-dioxide directly.
 Meanwhile, water usage and the production of communal waste have also been lowered by 50%.
-The headquarters of K&H are cooled and heated with 170
+The headquarters of K&H are cooled and heated with 170 solar panels and three geothermal wells, and new branches opened from this year (will) use so-called green power generated with heat pumps.

-K&H has received a "Green Bank/financial institution" award from the National Bank of Hungary for exemplary efforts at environmentally sustainable growth in the financial sector.
-The accolade is attributable to K&H's decreasing ecological footprint and the launch of digital services that utilise modern technology which may, by 2020, bring transactions and bank branches that do not require any paper usage.
+K&H has received a "Green Bank/financial institution" award from the National Bank of Hungary for exemplary efforts at environmentally sustainable growth in the financial sector in 2019.
+In 2020, K&H received Mastercard's "The Sustainable Bank of the Year" award.
+The accolades are attributable to K&H's decreasing ecological footprint and the launch of digital services that utilise modern technology bringing largely paperless transactions and bank branches.